SergeyDz/spring-petclinic/readme.md

 * jenkins push build status to Git Hub commits.
 * jenkins has build discarder and blocks concurrent builds for the same branch.
 * maven test results saved to jenkins plugin.
+* global job timeout defined for 30 minutes to protect from having long-running builds.
 * jenkins log output for different command are redirected to *.log files.
 See them as job artifacts.
 ![jenkins](./docs/jenkins.jpg)